SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 						<core:Fragment fragmentName="mdc.tutorial.view.fragment.NameValueHelp" type="XML"/>
 					</mdc:dependents>
 ```
 Subsequently, it is crucial to connect the value help to the corresponding filter field by setting the `valueHelp` association.
+For the other value help, we are going to use a delegate-based method in the next step.
 ```xml
 						<mdc:FilterField
 							label="Name"